Erebos3D/nuimo-windows-unofficial/README.md

 # nuimo-windows-unofficial

 Unofficial support for Nuimo from Senic for Windows 10.
-I didn't want to wait for Senic to support Windows, they aim at July 2016.
+Learn more about Nuimo and Senic [here](https://www.senic.com/) I didn't want to wait for Senic to support Windows, they aim at July 2016.
-So here is a early solution I wrote myself.
+So here is an early solution I wrote myself.

 ## Disclaimer
 Limitations: